Toblerity/Fiona/README.rst

 Dependencies
 ============

 Fiona requires Python 2.6+ and libgdal 1.3.2+.
+To build from a source distribution or repository clone you will need a C compiler and GDAL and Python development headers and libraries.
+There are no binary distributions or Windows support at this time.

 Installation
 ============